pulumi/docs/content/docs/esc/concepts/_index.md

 ## The ESC Approach

 Pulumi ESC takes a distinct approach to managing secrets and configuration that is different from other secret managers.
-ESC emphasizes flexiblity and integration, and is specifically designed for managing secrets and configurations across complex multi-cloud environments.
+ESC emphasizes flexibility and an open-ecosystem approach to integrations and is specifically designed for managing secrets and configurations across complex multi-cloud environments.
 Whether used in conjunction with [Pulumi IaC](/docs/iac/) or as a standalone tool, ESC helps streamline operations, reduce duplication, and enhance security for teams across a wide range of use cases.

 ### Centralized management, composability, and reusability